ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

 2. Beatmap scoring is based on Score V2.
 3. The GB Cup 2025 Spring consists of **4 groups (EX, S, A, and B)**, with only **2 groups** playing each week.
 4. The maps for each round will be announced by the mappool selectors on the official stream, on the Saturday before the actual matches take place.
-5. Players need to schedule their match time before the start of the match every week.
+5. Players will need to schedule their match time before the start of the match every week.
-   - Players with special time requirements need to contact the organiser in advance.
-The organiser does not guarantee that anyone's request will be met, and players need to properly communicate with the referees.
+   - Players with special time requirements will need to contact the organiser in advance.
+The organiser does not guarantee that anyone's request will be met, and players will need to properly communicate with the referees.
-6. Every week, the referee creates a multiplayer room at fixed times, where players who need to play a match can enter the room.
+6. Prior to the scheduled time, a referee will create a room for the corresponding players to enter in advance.
 7. There is **no warm-up phase** for the match.
 8. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements **must not** be used to alter core gameplay mechanics.

 ### Registration

-1. Please **fill [this form](https://wj.qq.com/s2/18428427/5754/)** to register.
+1. Players must **fill in [this form](https://wj.qq.com/s2/18428427/5754/)** to register.
    - Player **must** join [this QQ group](https://jq.qq.com/?_wv=1027&k=zqBeTqMW) or [this Discord server](https://discord.gg/qpJjGuYyC5) after registration.
-   - For players who cannot use QQ, please use osu! or Discord to contact the organiser and use Discord to communicate.
+   - For players who cannot use QQ, please use osu! or Discord to contact the tournament management and Discord to communicate.
 2. To ensure valid and serious registrations, every registered user will be manually checked by the host.
    - **There are no rank limitations for this tournament.**
    - To be successfully registered, a player must not have violated any [osu! community rules](/wiki/Rules) within the last 12 months.
-   - When registering, the organiser will refer to the player's play counts.
-Heavy derankers and smurfs may be forced to upgrade to a higher group (see below table).
+   - Upon registration, the tournament management may refer to the player's play counts to determine their actual playing skill.
+Heavy derankers and smurfs may be forcibly moved into a higher group (see below table).
 3. A list of all successfully registered players will be published after the registration phase.
 4. All successfully registered players will be grouped as follows: